 Now that I've shown you have easy it can be to make this delicious sauce, I want to make sure you know how to use it.

-As I stir fry up veggies I will add this homemade sauce towards the end and give a quick saute.
+As I stir fry up Teriyaki veggies I will add this homemade sauce towards the end and give a quick saute.
 It's a quick favorite for use.

 Make some of your own with this recipe.
 You will be forever changed, I promise.

 I often make Teriyaki Chicken or Teriyaki Beef too.
 Both are tried and true recipes that are excellent and kid approved.
+And don't forget you can also make Teriyaki Vegetables too.
+So good with a hint of sweet and full savory flavors.

 Like what you see?
 PIN for later!